 Or at least, stop using traditional ones.
 You have two options when it comes to eliminating harmful plastic bags from your home.
-You can throw your trash directly into the bin and then wash/rinse the bin often, or you can invest in biodegradable, compostable trash bags.
+You can throw your trash directly into the bin and then wash/rinse the bin often, or you can invest in eco-friendly trash bags.

 Making this switch will make a huge impact on the environment, since plastic bags take 10-20 years to decompose, and the pollution is spreading to more of the oceans every year.
 Plastic bags were recently found in the Mariana Trench, which is a depth of 36,000 feet.